With regular Payroll Giving donations, Together For Animals member charities can reach even more animals in desperate need of help.

 Through this form of pre-tax donating, we receive the donation before you would have paid tax on it, making all Payroll Giving donations exempt from tax!
 So it costs you less, and we automatically receive the tax you would have paid on the donation.
 This means your support goes so much further – helping four charities and thousands of animals in need.

-Find out more about the benefits of payroll giving and how it can help animals in need in our new guide – ‘Payroll Giving and Together for Animals‘.
+Find out more about the benefits of payroll giving – to both employers and employees – and how it can help animals in need in our short guide – ‘Payroll Giving and Together for Animals‘.

 Payroll Giving FAQs